einbahnstrasse/MHL-studio-methods/what-are-treatments.md

 ### Digital Treatments Today

-Today we continue to use **digital emulation of these classic analog techniques** as basic and “pure” sonic treatments.
+Today we continue to use **digital emulation of these classic analogue techniques** as basic and “pure” sonic treatments.
 We tend to create interest and variety by personalizing each method of manipulation, or by combining them, one after another, into a **signal chain**.

 ### Not Sound FX